ianwitherow/MPCRemote/readme.md

 	* mpcUrl: Where Media Player Classic is running.
 The default port is 13579.
 	* webRoot: Where these files live
 4. Run server\Run Server.bat
-5. Open up the site on a browser and go to the Config tab.
+5. Open up the site in a browser and go to the Config tab.
 Enter in the IP/port that the Node server is running on (mpcRemoteServerPort).